Posted on January 6, 2016

 If you successfully completed your probation period for this offense, then you may be eligible to expunge your record regardless of whether the conviction was for a felony or misdemeanor.
 Upon proper petition brought under PC 1203.4, the court will withdraw its finding of guilt, enter a not guilty plea, and dismiss the case under the California expungement statute.
 From that moment forward, you will be released from all penalties and disabilities stemming from your conviction.
 This remedy has considerable benefits in the private employment sector.
 If you’re seeking to expunge your record, contact the Law Offices of John D. Rogers.

-Contact a Child Abduction Lawyer at the Law Offices of John D. Rogers if you’re facing allegations of depriving another of lawful visitation or custody under PC 278.5(a) for a free confidential consultation concerning your rights and defenses.
+Contact an experienced Orange County criminal defense lawyer at the Law Offices of John D. Rogers if you’re facing allegations of depriving another of lawful visitation or custody under PC 278.5(a) for a free confidential consultation concerning your rights and defenses.